الجدعان: مشاركة المملكة في دافوس تعزز دورها لاستقرار اقتصاد العالم

 5 تحديات عالمية

-He pointed out in a statement to the Saudi Press Agency "SPA" that the role and influence of the Kingdom on the international stage are growing, based on the strength of its economy and its position regionally and internationally, which enhances its contribution to shaping policies and directions of the global economy.
-He emphasized that the Kingdom will continue, through its participation, to explore ways to enhance stability and growth for the global economy within this global platform that brings together decision-makers from governments, the business sector, and academic and scientific circles.
+He pointed out, in a statement to the Saudi Press Agency (SPA), the growing role and influence of the Kingdom on the international stage, based on the strength of its economy and its regional and international standing, which enhances its contribution to shaping policies and directions of the global economy.
+He emphasized that the Kingdom will continue, through its participation, to explore ways to enhance stability and growth for the global economy, within this global platform that brings together decision-makers from governments, the business sector, and scientific and academic circles.

 5 Global Challenges

-The Finance Minister explained that the successes achieved by the Kingdom in the fields of economic diversification and sustainability, along with quality investments in vital sectors that concern human life and its future, such as renewable energy, modern technologies, and artificial intelligence, will be among the solutions and visions presented by the Saudi delegation, affirming that many of the targets of the Kingdom's Vision 2030 align with the topics discussed by the forum annually.
+The Finance Minister explained that the successes achieved by the Kingdom in the fields of economic diversification and sustainability, along with quality investments in vital sectors that concern human life and its future, such as renewable energy, modern technologies, and artificial intelligence, will be among the solutions and visions that the Saudi delegation will present, confirming that many of the targets of Vision 2030 align with the topics discussed by the forum annually.